Updated: July 27, 2021

-- Robust provisions with multilayers of identity verification that include a requirement for presentation of photo ID, credential analysis, identity proofing, and a digital recording of an audio/video communication capturing the notarization of documents.
+- Robust provisions with multilayers of identity verification include a requirement for presentation of photo ID, credential analysis, identity proofing, and a digital recording of an audio/video communication capturing the notarization of documents.

 - An easy way to distinguish between acknowledgments performed online and in person.

-- No competitive advantages to any company by requiring specific technology in the bill so there’s an even playing field between eClosing and RON providers.
+- No competitive advantages to any company by requiring specific technology in the bill, so there’s an even playing field between eClosing and RON providers.

 - Technology requirements should also not be so restrictive that they hamper the evolution of technology and security improvement in the future.